-Looking to Hire an SEO Expert or SEO Agency?
+How To Hire A SEO Expert or SEO Agency?

 You’re here because you’re looking to hire an SEO expert or agency and you’re not sure which questions to ask or how to spot a pro from a con?

-You could just hire me :D. All kidding aside – as someone who has been in SEO for more than 16 years, I can tell you exactly what you need to look for and which questions to ask.
-You can also apply these question if you’re looking to hire a freelancer or in-house SEO.
+You could just hire me and your problems would be solved :D. All kidding aside – as someone who has worked in SEO for more than 17 years, I can tell you exactly what you need to look for and which questions to ask.
+You can also apply these questions if you’re looking to hire a freelancer or in-house SEO.

 Google SEO certification